-Note: This page contains information about the side effects of haemophilus b conjugate (prp-t) vaccine / meningococcal conjugate vaccine.
-Some of the dosage forms included on this document may not apply to the brand name MenHibrix.
+Note: This document contains side effect information about haemophilus b conjugate (prp-t) vaccine / meningococcal conjugate vaccine.
+Some of the dosage forms listed on this page may not apply to the brand name MenHibrix.

 For the Consumer

-Applies to haemophilus b conjugate (prp-t) vaccine/meningococcal conjugate vaccine: intramuscular powder for solution
+Applies to haemophilus b conjugate (prp-t) vaccine/meningococcal conjugate vaccine: intramuscular solution reconstituted

 For Healthcare Professionals